 Holly Black, why have you done this?!?
 We were doing so well and then you had to go and pull the rug out from underneath us.
 I feel a bit betrayed…well, more than a bit.

-When you think of Kings and Queens, power and control are usually the first words to come to mind when describing them.
-However, that’s quite the opposite for the new High King of Faerieland who is locked under oath to obey every command and order from his seneschal; Jude Duarte, a mortal who managed to fool a Faerie prince.
+When one thinks of Kings and Queens, power and control are usually the first words that come to mind.
+However, this is not the case for the new High King of Faerieland who is bound by oath to obey every command and order from his seneschal, Jude Duarte.
+Despite being a mortal, Jude managed to deceive a Faerie prince and now holds a great deal of power over the High King.

 Power struggles, gameplays, duals, calculated moves, espionage, deception, bogus assassination attempts, wrongful imprisonment, familial battles and much more happens throughout The Wicked King.
 Honestly, to steal a line from GoT, it’s the game of thrones people!
 You either play the game or you sit around all day with a crown on your head drinking wine and dancing.
 Yeah, we all know which is the better group.